Frequently Asked Questions

 How long is a session?

-A session usually lasts for one hour but you may prefer longer or shorter sessions.
-We can discuss this.
+A regular session lasts for one hour.
+If you prefer longer or shorter sessions this may be possible and we can discuss this.
 I will try to provide the length of session you require unless there is a practical reason for not doing so

 How many sessions will there be?